 How To Make It Longer

-For classes that need more of a challenge; for every photo instead of just asking winter or spring, ask the children to justify their answer for each photo, asking only one student.
+For classes that need more of a challenge – with every photo instead of just asking winter or spring, ask the children to justify their answer for each photo, asking only one student.
 For example;

 Teacher: “What does this photo show?”